Ouachita County, Arkansas

 - Ouachita County Clerk of Circuit Court is the clerk of the circuit, chancery court, and juvenile court and usually acts as the ex-officio recorder of Ouachita county.
 The duties of the clerk are to maintain a record of all proceedings of the circuit, chancery and juvenile courts and to prepare the dockets for courts in Ouachita County.
 They are also the ex-officio Ouachita county recorder; and is responsible for recording deeds, mortgages, liens, and surety bonds, and many other orders and instruments which involve property within Ouachita county.

 - Divorce Records: are maintained among the equity records (Divorces issued prior to 1950 are located here.
 Divorces issued after 1950 can be found at the Arkansas Department of Public Health)

 - Ouachita County Clerk , as clerk to the probate court, the clerk files all instruments making them a matter of record in descendent estate cases, and swears in all witnesses in contested estates.
 The clerk, also in this capacity, maintains all records relative to adoptions and guardianship cases within Ouachita county.

 - Phone: (870) 837-2220

 - Marriage Records: 1875

 - Ouachita County Assessor's Office maintains County tax records.
 These records are usually arranged by legal description and are not indexed.

-The following are web links to Genealogy and family history, Records and Resources associated to Ouachita County.
+The following are web links to Genealogy, Records and Resources pertaining to Ouachita County.
 A lot of these genealogy links fall into 3 categories: Professional Sites, Private Sites or Organization Sites.
 Some have free access some have to have a cost.
 This is merely a list which has been compiled or submitted.
 I do not recommend or promote one genealogy site above another.
-Feel free to submit your own preferred Ouachita County genealogy or family history affiliated sites.

 Ouachita Co.
 AR Books, Newspapers & Publications